The Art of Stress-Free Productivity

 - Find the system that works for you.
 Feel free to modify the GTD workflow so that it fits your specific needs.
 Use the GTD workflow (which you can download for free below) as guidelines to shape your own unique system that fits your lifestyle.
 Don’t worry about “sticking to the rules” and focus more on making the system work for you.

 - Don’t spend too much time fiddling with your system.
 The best system is one that runs with the least amount of friction.
 It’s easy (especially if you utilize an application like OmniFocus) to spend more time tweaking your system than actually working.
-That’s why we outline everything for you in OmniFocus Premium Posts.
-If you want to get up and running as quickly as possible, you’ll definitely want to check that out.
+What is most important is to get things done.
+If you want to get up and running as quickly as possible, you’ll definitely want to check out two great resources – The OmniFocus Field Guide by David Sparks and the extremely well-done website Learning OmniFocus by Tim Stringer.

 - Be realistic about what you can get done.
 Don’t put fifteen things on your to-do list for the day.
 You’re just setting yourself up for disappointment when you don’t finish them all.
 Instead, pick your three most important tasks and focus on those.
 If you make it through those three tasks, then pick three more.
 This way, you build momentum and you’ll actually look forward to attacking your to-do list because it’s attainable instead of dreading it because it’s impossible.